 The list of Signals is the centerpiece of the Insights interface.
 Here, you will find specific news, patents, and publications that match your search field.

-Each Signal in the list shows its date of publication, title, summary, and some topic-tags our enrichment process has added to it (see 1 above).
+Each Signal in the list shows its date of Publication, Title, Summary, and some Tags related to the topic, which our enrichment process has added to it.
+(1)

-Depending on the type of Signal, additional information is displayed (see 2 above).
+Depending on the type of Signal, additional information is displayed (2).
 The Signals in the list will usually link out to the original source, where you can view the complete item.

 You can pin Signals to the currently chosen context, marking them as important, and allowing you and your colleagues to quickly find them by using the filter at the top of the list.